API¶

 SECURITY_USER_IDENTITY_ATTRIBUTES

-.New in version 3.4.0.
+.Added in version 3.4.0.

 - flask_security.uia_email_mapper(identity)¶

-Used to match identity as an email.
+Used to normalize identity as an email.
+This is a simple proxy to

 - Returns: